Ethics Committee Advisory Opinion #2005-06/06

 By the NHBA Ethics Committee

-Can a lawyer join a networking organization with the following characteristics: members are required to engage in exclusive or quid pro quo referrals with other members; and these exclusive or quid pro quo referrals include members distributing the lawyer’s business cards or other literature to non-member individuals, with whom the lawyer likely has no prior relationship and who may be in need of legal services?
+The participation by a lawyer in a networking organization whose members are required to engage in exclusive or quid pro quo referrals with other members (e.g., distributing the lawyer’s business cards or other literature to non-members with whom the lawyer likely has no prior relationship and who may be in need of legal services) implicates several Rules of Professional Conduct, including Rules related to competency, conflict of interests, advertising, and communications with prospective clients.

 NOTE: At the time of publication, the Supreme Court was considering extensive proposed revisions to the Rules of Professional Conduct.
 This opinion is issued under the Rules as presently in effect.